kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/reading-technical-writing.md

 ---

-As you develop your technical skills and launch your technical career, you will be required to read a variety of documents that are specific to the technology industry.
+As you develop your technical skills and launch your career, you will be required to read a variety of documents that are specific to the technology industry.
 In this section we will dive into discussing a couple of these types of documents, and explore some tips for how to approach reading them effectively.
 We will cover:

 - Design Docs
 - Product Requirement Documents